 toggle: false

-Hummingbird’s collapse class exposes a few events for hooking into collapse functionality.
+Hummingbird’s collapse class exposes several events, providing hooks into its collapse functionality.

 const myCollapsible = document.getElementById('myCollapsible')